pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 #### General configurations

-Different types of Services share some general configurations as follows:
+Different types of services share some general configurations as follows:

 * `spec.tidb.service.annotations`: the annotation added to the Service resource.
 * `spec.tidb.service.labels`: the labels added to the Service resource.